-Sunday 28 April is World Day for Safety and Health at Work (World Day) and Workers’ Memorial Day.
-World Day promotes safety and health in the workplace and Worker’s Memorial Day honours those who have died from work-related injury or illness.
+Tuesday 28 April is World Day for Safety and Health at Work and Workers' Memorial Day.

 How to get involved

-- share our social media posts
+- sharing our social media posts